HumphreyLu6/CMPUT-412-C3/README.md

     source devel/setup.bash

     ```
-  remove the folder to c2
     now you can launch the program using

+    ```
-    $roslaunch c3 c3_main.launch
+    roslaunch c3 c3_main.launch
+    ```

 -   arguments and parameters In the launch file c3.launch, the file will launch basic driver for the kuboki robot which is essential for the competition ( minimal.launch and 3dsensor.launch).
 Next, the file will bring up the basic node for this competition like main file and a usb camera.
 Finally, there are different sections for in the launch file like example.yaml to give the uvc camera  a basic understanding of view.

-(New)
 -  A map file of the lab is added to the file folder which is used for work4(the new location).
 In the c3.launch file, the ar_track_alvar is used to regonize the AR tag.
-We comment out the view_nevigation package to increase the performance of the robot.
+We comment out the view_nevigation package to increase the performance of the robot at runtime.

-## _**Concepts and Strategy**_
+## _**Process and Strategy**_
--    our basic strategy is using pid controller to follow lines and opencv contour shape detection to detect shapes, referenced from https://www.pyimagesearch.com/2016/02/08/opencv-shape-detection/ and https://github.com/TianqiCS/CMPUT-412-Demo3
+-    Our basic strategy includes using pid controller to follow lines, using opencv contour shape detection to detect shapes, using amcl to do localization, using move_base to reach goal point in the location 4.
--    Here are the details:
+-    Here are the process details:
--    Firstlly, the robot will initilize the inital yam value for the whole run and approaching the first red line as it following the white line.
+-    Firstly, the robot will initilize the inital yam value for the whole run and approaching the first red line as it following the white line.
 -    As the robot is running, it will find out whether there is a red long line(which means stop) or a red short line(which means detecting the image)
 -    For different working tasks, the difference is based on the global variable of "current_work"
 -    The state machine will have some kind of work flow like this: